andrewbonas/ruby_chess/README.md

 # Command Line Chess

 ## General info
-The goal of this final assignment was to apply all skills that were gained in the Ruby section of The Odin Project.
+The goal of this final assignment was to apply all skills that were gained in the Ruby section of The Odin Project. <br>
 To find out more visit [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/ruby-final-project).

 ## Technologies